 Enhancing the convenience of mobile conference calls with advanced presence and geolocation rules, Apple’s FaceTime is deeply integrated throughout the app allowing doctors to initiate FaceTime calls directly from the watch app.
 Work-only FaceTime addresses may be defined in the iOS app to protect the privacy of personal FaceTime addresses and to support on-call doctors and other shift-based staff members.

-To start an audio FaceTime call with another doctor, nurse, or charge nurse who is working today, the doctor Force Touches on list of patient assignments and then taps on the “Today’s Users” button.
-The is seen in the following screen shots:
+To start an audio FaceTime call with another doctor, nurse, or charge nurse who is working today, the doctor use a Force Touch gesture on list of patient assignments which pops up a menu and then taps on the “Today’s Users” button.
+This is seen in the following screen shots:

-The doctor may also initiate a FaceTime audio call to the charge nurse who sent the patient assignment when clarification about the patient assignment is needed as seen in this screen shot:
+The doctor may also initiate a FaceTime audio call to the charge nurse who sent the patient assignment when clarification about the patient assignment is needed.
+By tapping on the patient assignment room name, the doctor has access to the patient notes and the option to begin a FaceTime audio call as seen in this screen shot:

 The Patient is in provides access to patient assignments and updates, all of which have been designed to support low-vision and blind therapists.
 For example, VoiceOver is comprehensively supported as well as Siri for voice access and FaceTime for audio conferencing with both the charge nurse as well as other available staff members as seen in following screen shots: